DataKind-BLR/SafeCity-Sprint-2018/README.md

 ## Data Description

+Rows in the dataset represent reports filed by a user.

 | Column(s)        | Description           | Data Type  |
 | ------------- |:-------------:| -----:|
 | INCIDENT ID      |  A unique ID for each report | String |